rushilrai/FLA-WebApp/FA_SCHEMA.md

 * No. of key-value pairs in `transit-table` must be equal to length of `states`.

 * There must be exactly one `inputstate`.

-* The length of `finalstates` mustn't exceed length of `states` and each element should be unique.

 * Length of each value (for any state) in `transit-table` must be equal to length of inputs.